 Step 1 – Serve the Notice to Quit.
 Deliver the proper notice (30-day or 7-day depending on circumstances) and keep proof of service.
 The notice must comply with Maine’s specific requirements.

 Step 3 – Serve the tenant.
-The court documents must be properly served on the tenant according to Maine rules.
+The court documents must be served by a sheriff or other authorized officer at least seven days before the court date.
 The tenant then has an opportunity to respond and appear.

 Step 4 – Mediation (if applicable).
-Maine courts provide mediation options, including remote mediation, which can be part of the practical eviction path.
+Maine courts provide mediation through CADRES, including remote mediation, which is built into the practical eviction path.
 Mediation can speed up resolution when both parties are realistic—resulting in move-out agreements, repayment plans, or agreed surrender dates.

 Step 5 – Court hearing.
 Both parties appear before the judge.
 Bring organized documentation: